Engineering

 This piece reads the architectural shift honestly.
 What the threat model actually is.
 What LangSmith Sandboxes, E2B, Modal, Daytona, and the Firecracker-DIY path actually offer.
 The trade-offs the marketing leaves out.
 And the four real paths a team should actually be choosing between, matched to engineering capacity and regulatory posture.

 Containers were designed to isolate known, vetted application code — your services, written by your engineers, packaged for deployment.
 They were never designed to isolate untrusted code arriving over an API.
-The isolation surface is process namespaces, cgroups, capability dropping, and seccomp filters — all of which run on top of a single shared host kernel.
+The isolation surface is process namespaces, cgroups, capability dropping, and seccomp filters, all running on top of a single shared host kernel.
+Think of it as a curtain rather than a wall.

 The runc CVEs from November are the operationalisation of that softness.
 CVE-2025-31133 abuses a symlink replacement during container init to bind-mount an attacker-controlled target read-write into the container.
 CVE-2025-52565 exploits a race on the /dev/console bind mount before security protections are fully in place.
 CVE-2025-52881 lets an attacker circumvent LSM relabel protections and turn ordinary runc writes into arbitrary writes against the host procfs.
 None of these are theoretical.
 All three landed with proof-of-concept exploits in coordinated disclosure.

-A microVM gives the untrusted code its own Linux kernel, running on top of the host's hypervisor (typically KVM on Linux).
+A microVM gives the untrusted code its own Linux kernel, running on top of the host's hypervisor — typically KVM on Linux.
 The agent's code can crash that kernel.
 Can compromise that kernel.
 Can install rootkits inside that kernel.
 None of that reaches the host, because the host is running a different kernel behind the hypervisor's hardware-enforced boundary.
 CPU-level virtualisation extensions — Intel VT-x, AMD-V — make the boundary architecturally hard rather than software-enforced.
+If the container is a curtain, the microVM is a fire door.

 Two pieces of technology you should know by name.